chenchih/TechNote/PythonNote/Advance/FastAPI/Readme.md

     return {"id": item_id, "name": "Foo", "price": 35.4, "is_active": True}
 ```

-To run endpoint to get method:
+To run the endpoint to get the method:

 ```
 curl -X GET http://127.0.0.1:8000/items/1